 An emergency root canal can be needed in ONE of these TWO situations:

 The first possibility - acute pain from an inflamed tooth nerve - may be due, say, to an accident when a tooth is broken.
 Imagine a teenager who has fallen off his skateboard or bike, and breaks a front tooth.
 Most of the visible part of the tooth is gone, the nerve in the middle of the tooth is exposed.
 It's hurting like crazy.
 We want to keep the tooth if possible.

 After that, the root canal treatment can be completed and the tooth built up or restored with a filling or a cap.

 The second situation involves an abscess on a tooth.
-You can get an abscess if you have a dead tooth.
-The patient usually comes in to the office with an intensely painful tooth, and sometimes a swollen face too.
+You can get an abscess if you have a DEAD TOOTH.
+Please read that page if you think you might have a dead tooth!
+The patient usually comes in to my office with an intensely painful tooth, especially to touch or to bite on, (BUT not to hot or cold), and sometimes the patient will also have a swollen face too.

 If the abscess and swelling are severe, you may not be able to open your mouth very wide, and we have to get you onto some strong antibiotics quickly to take the swelling down.